 - the terrace is arranged for the purpose of its agricultural cultivation.

 Cross-visits season is open!
-It is a busy and existing period (Exhausting?
-I don't know what existing means here) for HNV-Link: the learning area teams will be visiting each other during spring-summer of 2018.
+It is a busy and exciting period for HNV-Link: the learning area teams will be visiting each other during spring-summer of 2018.
 The objective is to learn about specific innovations to support HNV farming and farmers so that these can be adapted and implemented in new areas.
 As HNV-Link has discovered so far, there is no shortage of innovative solutions to challenges but knowledge about what works and how it works does not travel well.
 Encouragement for daring to innovate is also crucial!